Oblivion: The Black Hole

 Oblivion: The Black Hole is a roller coaster at Gardaland, close to Lake of Garda.
 The ride is one of many Dive Coaster models to be manufactured by Swiss roller coaster manufacturer Bolliger & Mabillard.
-Since its opening, it became the first vertical drop roller coaster in Italy.
+Upon its opening, it became the first vertical drop roller coaster in Italy.

-The ride is considered the 'sister' to the iconic Oblivion roller coaster at the also Merlin owned Alton Towers.
-The ride also (maybe unintentionally) shares part of its name with The Black Hole, a Jet star 2 rollercoaster that operated in the X sector section of Alton towers on the current site of The Smiler.
+The ride is considered the 'sister' to the Oblivion roller coaster at the also Merlin owned Alton Towers.
+The ride also (possibly unintentionally) shares part of its name with The Black Hole, a Jet star 2 rollercoaster that operated in the X-Sector section of Alton Towers on the current site of The Smiler.

 Marketing

 The theme and marketing campaign of the ride share many similarities to Oblivion, the world's first vertical drop roller coaster situated at fellow Merlin Entertainments park, Alton Towers.
 The ride also shares the same 'ultimate rollercoaster' slogan that was used originally for Thirteen also at Alton Towers.